magento/knowledge-base/src/support-tools/patches-available-in-qpt-tool/mdva-40311-invalid-security-error-after-login-to-admin-if-custom-admin-path-is-configured.md

 ## Issue

 Admin user gets an error message: *Invalid security or form key.
-Please refresh the page*, after login to the Admin if the custom admin path is configured and the secret key is enabled.
+Please refresh the page*, after login into the Admin if the custom admin path is configured and the secret key is enabled.

 <ins>Steps to reproduce</ins>: